byemaxx/MetaTree/doc/USER_MANUAL.md

 - If fewer than 2 samples remain in either group after filtering, the statistical test is skipped.

 ### 7.2.
 Hypothesis Testing
+MetaTree supports two options for testing differences between two independent groups:

-MetaTree uses the **Wilcoxon Rank Sum Test (Mann–Whitney U test)** to determine whether two independent groups differ significantly in their distributions.
+- **Wilcoxon Rank Sum Test (Mann–Whitney U test)** (default): a non-parametric test that compares distributions without assuming normality.
+- **Two-sample T-test (Welch)**: an option that assumes approximately normally distributed data but does not assume equal variances between groups.
+Select the test in the Comparison panel under "Test:".

 -   **Exact Method (Combined observations ≤ 12)**: When the total number of observations across both groups is small, MetaTree computes the **exact p-value** by enumerating all possible group label assignments and calculating the exact distribution of the U statistic.